RamSystems/ubuntu-booster/README.md

 Other important optimization software like preload && prelink && trim && nohang and other tools have been added.
 Settings and optimization software have been improved so that they work together perfectly.
-In addition, settings optimized for faster and safer use of the Internet in sysctl.conf, It all comes along with the option to install the excellent kernel liquorix that can upgrade you to a different label of performance or instead you can stay with
+In addition, settings optimized for faster and safer use of the Internet in sysctl.conf, It all comes along with the option to install The excellent kernels xanmod-cacule or liquorix that can upgrade you to a different label of performance or instead you can stay with
 Ubuntu default kernel and still enjoy great performance.
 The installer also adds the grub-customizer so you can switch between the kernels whenever you want or if necessary.